 tuition stipends and financial aid access ...

 to ambitious Evanston Township High School students who will pursue and enroll in an accredited vocational or technical program.

 The Evanston WE Program will collaborate with strong community partners to identify our targeted students and deliver programs efficiently.

-Students are inducted their junior year of high school, matched 1:1 with a career-related mentor, and participate in a supportive and sequential curriculum of career readiness seminars and apprenticeships throughout their junior and senior years.
+Students are inducted their junior year of high school, participate in a supportive and sequential curriculum of career readiness seminars, receive a paid apprenticeship in the summer between their junior and senior years, and matched 1:1 with a career-related mentor.

-A candidate may attend a community college, vocational school, trade school, apprenticeship or other short-term training program in fields such as:
+Upon graduation, a participant may attend a community college, vocational school, trade school, apprenticeship or other training program in fields such as: